Our Purpose and Values

 Environment

-We’re committed to sustainability and to acting in an environmentally friendly way.
-We’re currently looking into partnering with an environmental organization on a tree-planting programme.
+We are committed to sustainability and to acting in an environmentally friendly way.
+We have partnered with Ecologi on a tree-planting programme.
 The publishing industry uses a lot of paper – so this seems an obvious way to mitigate our impact.

 Diversity

-We believe in equality, inclusion and representation.
+We believe in diversity, equality, and inclusion.
 We want to encourage equality of opportunity for all writers, whatever your background.
-We’re working towards a more diverse range of voices on the blog and speakers at events.
+We are working towards a more diverse range of voices on the blog and speakers at events.

-If you’re a literary agency or publisher who has a programme to encourage submissions from under-represented writers, we’d love to hear from you.
-We’re happy to feature these programmes in our website, along with funding opportunities for low-income writers.
+If you are a literary agency or publisher who has a programme to encourage submissions from under-represented writers, we would love to hear from you.
+We are happy to feature these programmes in our website, along with funding opportunities for low-income writers.
 We also offer discounted places on our masterclasses to students, those on low incomes, and writers who identify as under-represented.

 Header image by Jamie Street on Unsplash